ppeetteerrs/obsidian-zola/README.md

 **Unsupported**

-- Non-image embeds (e.g. notes, videos, audio, PDF).
+- Non-image / note embeds (e.g. videos, audio, PDF).
 They will be turned into links.
 - Image resizing
 - Highlighting text
 - Comments